Standard Catalog of World Coins: Overview

 The by-century volumes list by date virtually every coin type, most of which are photographed, with mintage and other information, plus market valuations in up to 5 grades.
 Listings are by denomination rather than series, as in earlier World coin catalogs.
 The proprietary Krause-Mishler (or KM) numbers are widely used; for just a few countries earlier systems such as Y (Yeoman) and C (Craig) numbers are given instead.

-The century format is often considered inconvenient and expensive for those who collect geographically, and date listings are clipped at the century mark.
+The century format is considered inconvenient and expensive by some who collect geographically, because date listings are clipped at the century mark.
 Originally covering 1835 or so to date, the main catalog (first edition 1972) evolved into an annual 20th century-only work, plus separate 17th, 18th, and 19th century volumes which are revised on a three-year cycle.
 Beginning with the 34th (2007) ed, listings covering 2001 to date are included in a separate 21st Century catalog.

 Data from the by-century volumes are collated together in special editions for Crowns, Gold, German, and North American coins.
 Fantasies and medallion issues, which do not appear in the other catalogs, are covered in a publication called Unusual World Coins.
 There is also a publication called Collecting World Coins that includes only 20th- and 21st-century coins that circulated regularly.

 The 12th (1986) and 19th (1992) are two-volume hardcovers covering 1700-date; 13th (1987) is the last edition to include cross-references to Yeoman and Craig; 23rd (1996) is the last main edition covering 1800-date; 33rd (2006) is the last 20th century edition including 21st century listings.